 - Find out if they have access to SWIFT, which is the world’s largest payments network.
 Firms that transact more than three million euros a month had to be authorised by the Financial Services Authority by May 2011 at the latest (by November 2009 if they were trading before 2007).
 Firms that transact less than three million euros only have to be registered.

-– HiFX: This company arranges money transfers for personal and business customers.
-It doesn’t charge any fees or commission but – like all brokers – makes money through the difference between the exchange rate at which it buys and sells.
-You can fix the rate at which you buy currency up to 12 months in advance.
+- XE (used to be HiFX): This company arranges money transfers for personal and business customers.
+It doesn’t charge any fees or commission.
+But – like all brokers – makes money through the difference between the exchange rate at which it buys and sells.

 - Caxton FX: Another foreign exchange broker that doesn’t charge commission or transfer fees.

 - Ethical Currency: A foreign currency broker that makes a donation to charity on every transaction it carries out.

 You can find a list of other money transfer services in my article Transfer money abroad – international money transfer services.